IdkwhatImD0ing/EatSafely/README.md

 ## Treasure Hacks 3.0

-EatSafety is a project submission for the Treasure Hacks hackathon 3.0
+EatSafely is a project submission for the Treasure Hacks hackathon 3.0

 ### Inspiration
 According to the Centers for Disease Control and Prevention (CDC), there are an estimated 48 million cases of foodborne illness in the United States each year.
 This results in approximately 128,000 hospitalizations and 3,000 deaths.
 The most common causes of foodborne illness are norovirus, Salmonella, and Clostridium perfringens.
 The CDC also estimates that the economic cost of foodborne illness in the United States is around $15.6 billion per year.
 A portion of this would be from spoiled food(fruits).